 Is it personal or sensitive?

 Is it shared or transported, and if so, how is this done?

 Is the information included in a retention schedule?

 How long are you keeping it for?

-Find a template Information Asset Register here which you can download and fill in for your practice.
-Each set of boxes represents a different type of “asset”; for example, registration forms, medical records, accident records etc.
+You can use this template of an Information Asset Register which you can download and fill in for your provision.
+Each set of boxes represents a different type of “asset”, for example:

-Write a privacy notice.
-This should include the following:
+Write a privacy notice and publish it on your website.
+This should include the following.

 The type of information you are collecting (names, addresses, dates of birth, ethnicity, etc).